Laos Travel Guide: Where to Go and What to Do.

 Vientiane

-Accommodation in Vientiane: We stayed at the Avilla Phasouk Hotel which is excellent and very centrally located.
-Also recommended is the Vayakorn Inn (which is near the Avilla Phasouk).
+Accommodation in Vientiane: We stayed at the Moonlight Champa which is very good and centrally located.
+For an upper end experience, the Lao Poet Hotel is excellent.

 Vang Vieng